AntoineCheron/live-modeling-tool/Readme.md

 ### Back-end

 ## Next features that will be developed
+* Graph exportation
 * Making simulation faster
-* Charts displaying matrices
-* Graph exportation
+* Dynamic description of the inputs
 * Calibration of the simulation's mathematic model

 More to come ...